homebase-id/odin-core/README.md

 You can reach out to us on our [Discord](https://id.homebase.id/links) server if you have any questions or need help.

+## Alpha Version Disclaimer

+This is an Alpha version of Homebase.id.
+Expect breaking changes and significant updates as development progresses.
+Upgrading will be required during the Alpha phase due to ongoing changes to core functionality.
+Upgrading may sometimes require running upgrade scripts.
+Proceed with a production installation only if you're willing to stay up to data and manage the upgrade process as necessary.

 ### Security disclosures